Gregor-Davies/GEG/README.md

 Geg Doot - Forces GEG Bot to doot your message.

-Geg Ping - Check's your ping to Discords servers & API
+Geg Ping - Check's your ping to Discords servers & API.

 Geg Vapor - ( This feature is in BETA so their may be some errors in the code ) Forces GEG Bot to vaporwave your message.